jettjaniak/chainscope/README.md

 1. install pre-commit hooks `pre-commit install && pre-commit run`
 1. run `pytest`

-# Datasets

-Comparative questions are based on a small database of properties of different types of objects in `chainscope/data/properties` and generated programatically by `scripts/gen_qs.py`.

-All the datsets for IPHR can be found in `chainscope/data/questions`.
-The ones relevant for the paper are the yamls starting with "wm".

-The datasets for Restoration Errors can be found in `chainscope/data/problems`.

 # Implicit Post-Hoc Rationalization

+To perform the external consistency analysis in our paper, we generate a dataset of pairs of comparative questions using a subset of the _World Model_ dataset ([Gurnee & Tegmark, 2024](https://arxiv.org/abs/2310.02207)).
+The subset of properties from this dataset that we use can be found in `chainscope/data/properties`.
+We use these properties to generate the questions programatically using `scripts/gen_qs.py`.

+The generated datasets can be found in `chainscope/data/questions` (yamls starting with "wm").

 We generate CoT responses for the models using `scripts/gen_cots.py`, and evaluate them using `scripts/eval_cots.py`.

 # Restoration Errors and Unfaithful Shortcuts

 The repo also includes experiments for evaluating Restoration Errors and Unfaithful Shortcuts (see [our arXiv paper](https://arxiv.org/abs/2503.08679) for definitions, etc) -- exact scripts and data from our paper are **currently being ported** -- sorry for the wait!

+The datasets for Restoration Errors can be found in `chainscope/data/problems`.

 ## `putnamlike` scripts